 Tales of a Google Farmer

-Unearthing Internet wisdom
+Unearthing Internet wisdom for growing vegetables and raising animals

 I wish circumstances were otherwise, but the food I grow and the animals I raise are the result of knowledge gleaned almost entirely by means of blinkered queries plugged into an Internet search engine.